tanyayt/personal_website/resume.md

 - Coordinate user management on Tableau Online and monitor site traffic patterns.
 With our team's effort, we have seen a 5+ times higher weekly traffic to Tableau Online site in 2020Q1 compared to 2019.

 **Education Specialist, Chemistry**

-*University of British Columbia, Vancouver, Canada \| from May 2017 to Dec 2018*
+*University of British Columbia*, Vancouver, Canada \| from May 2017 to Dec 2018

 - Led the instructional design, research and evaluation components of an educational technology project (funded amount $226K+) with substantial expansion from implementing in a single course pilot to ~3000 students in 7 large-enrollment courses
 - Provided consultation service to instructors on best practices of integrating the online learning tool (Alchemy)